macduff/gkwelding.github.com/_posts/2013-07-08-jekyll-setup-basics-pt3.md

 across recommendations to place it in `/opt/git/`, after looking into this option I've decided I like it!

+{% highlight bash %}
 # create the directory
 sudo mkdir -p /opt/git
 # make it so that the directory and all subdirectories
 # will be part of the git-data group
 sudo chgrp git-data /opt/git/
 sudo chmod g+s /opt/git/
+{% endhighlight %}

 We can now create a bare repository in our `git` directory to use for our blog.